Menu

 While war and suffering have always been part of humanity, for many in the safety of Western civilization, these horrors have long felt distant.

-With the rise of social media, however, these brutal, non-stop realities are now inescapable, thrust into our lives from the comfort of our homes through the gadget in your hand right now.
+But now, with the rise of social media, these brutal, non-stop realities are now inescapable, thrust into our lives from the comfort of our homes through the gadget in your hand, probably, right now.
+Although we can “turn away”, or “turn the channel” desensitization, seems to me, at least, a choice—a psychological defence mechanism that many understandably adopt.